-Rackspace Cloud Essentials - CentOS - Configuring a user in vsftpd
+Rackspace Cloud Essentials - Configure a user in vsftpd for CentOS

-This article shows you how to create a system user in vstfpd and chrooting (jail - isolation to their home directory) them if necessary.
+This article describes how to create system users in vstfpd and

-Yes, it is this simple, creating a new user for ftp access in vsftpd is as easy as creating a new valid linux system user.
+Create a new user for FTP access in vsftpd by creating a new valid Linux system user with the following commands:

 useradd test passwd test

 The default user creation script gives a user the

 which can be a little too powerful.
 If you don’t want your users